Skip to Content

 Page authorised by kfarrow

-MPOWER is running its fourth researcher support awards this year.
+MPOWER ran its seventh researcher awards this year.

 The Awards aim to help support relevant, innovative and impactful research on 'people and work' topics by Massey's post-graduates and emerging academics.

-The Institute of Management NZ has commissioned MPOWER researchers to undertake a literature review and pilot study which will inform the updating of the MCI 2013 survey.
-Researchers involved are: Prof. Jane Parker, and Drs Fatima Junaid and Nazim Taskin.
+The Institute of Management NZ (now Institute of Managers and Leaders Australia and New Zealand (MLANZ) commissioned MPOWER researchers to undertake a literature review and pilot study which will inform the updating of the MCI 2013 survey.
+The researchers have also recently produced a survey report based on the NZ MCI 2018 survey findings.
+They are currently developing a journal manuscript based on an extensive literature review and cross-national MCI survey data.
+The researchers involved are: Prof. Jane Parker, and Drs Fatima Junaid and Nazim Taskin.

 This MPOWER-Critical Management Studies SIG study is part-funded by the School of Management.
 It examines the roles and impacts of HR and line managers via an online survey.
 The research team comprises Dr Damian Ruth, Prof. Jane Parker and Jane Halteh.